IrminData/irmin-platform/irmin-console/README.md

 #### Fake data

 Some services have been created before the API has been fully implemented.
-In these cases, when the environment is set to development, the services return example objects from the [apiObjects.ts](src/types/examples/base) file.
+In these cases, when the environment is set to development, the services return example objects from the `src/types/examples` folder.
 See [Static data](#static-data) section of this README for more information

 Examples:

 - [src/services/core/resources/BucketService.ts](src/services/core/resources/BucketService.ts) -> contains a list of endpoints for Buckets the frontend will be calling.

-- [src/types/examples/base](src/types/examples/base) -> contains example API objects of certain types.
+- [src/types/examples/core](src/types/examples/core/index.ts) -> contains example API objects of certain types.
 These objects are used in development when the API request fails or if Offline Mode is enabled

 - [src/types/api/Bucket.ts](src/types/api/Bucket.ts) -> contains types for Bucket resources, which the BucketService and ExampleObject refer to.